jgoeman/Jog-Your-Memory/README.md

 Which trail features drive a trails popularity?

 ## Approach
-  1. Obtain, clean and store data in csv files

-     * Kaggle Dataset: AllTrails trail information including trail name, location, distance, elevation gain, difficulty, average rating, type of trail, features, activities, and map coordinates
+  1. Obtain trail information from National Parks Kaggle Data including trail name, location, distance, elevation gain, difficulty, rating, type of trail, features, activities, and map coordinates

-     * Webscrape using Splinter/BeautifulSoup: TripAdvisor Reviews for National Park Trails included in AllTrails data
+  1. Clean the data, create a Pandas DataFrame, and save as a csv file
+     * Create separate columns for each trail feature/activity
+     * Create a new column for the AllTrails URL & create URL by combining the base URL with the state and trail name
+     * Separate the geo-location column into separate lat & lng columns
+     * Drop unnecessary columns

   1. Perform statistical analysis on AllTrails dataset

      * California has the most National Park Trails by far